The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 He did not see the soldier to his left move.

-The lash caught him across the upper back and shoulder — not a full punishment stroke, but the flat-strap warning that cleared impertinent approaches from the platforms of senior supervisors on royal construction sites.
+The lash caught him across the upper back and shoulder — not a punishment stroke, but the flat-strap warning that cleared impertinent approaches from senior supervisors on royal construction sites.
 Quick, practiced, impersonal.

 The area around the platform went still.

 Hamija had not turned around.
-He was reviewing a measurement.
+He was marking a measurement.
 His voice continued, directed at someone on the eastern scaffold, entirely uninterrupted.

-Madhu, thirty feet away in the assembly area, was on his feet.
+Madhu, thirty feet away, was on his feet.

 Bishu straightened slowly.
-He stood for a moment looking at the broad back of the Head Maharana on his platform — at the plans he was marking, at the site spreading around them in all its organised, purposeful, three-degrees-wrong scale.
+He stood for a moment looking at the broad back of the Head Maharana on his platform — at the plans being marked, at the site spreading in all its organised, purposeful, three-degrees-wrong scale.

 Then he turned.
 He walked back to the assembly area.